-We're down around 4 o'clock now and looking from Koko Head, a volcanic cone, over Hawaii Kai, a lovely development created by Henry J. Kaiser by dredging and filling.
+We're down around 4 o'clock now and looking from Koko Head, a volcanic cone, over Hawaii Kai, created by Henry J. Kaiser by dredging and filling.
 Kaiser had already contributed mightily to mainland developments but moved to Hawaii in 1955 and couldn't keep his hands off the place.
 Among his other island ventures was Waikiki's Hawaiian Village Hotel, now the Waikiki Hilton.
 Don't worry, we'll get there.

 Call it five o'clock.
 This is the Diamond Head coast, as rugged as can be but also, where built up, as pricey.

 The Diamond Head Lighthouse, built originally in 1899 and replaced after 1916.